divyanshusahu/Intern/README.md

 ```

 - fileSidebar (fileSidebar.vue, save_inputs.js, vtkview.js)
-File menu has four list elements.
+>File menu has four list elements.
 Function 'initLocalFileLoader' is used from vtkview.js
-New (For clearing the output screen)
-Open (For displaying the pre generated vtp file on the screen)
+>Open (For displaying the pre generated vtp file on the screen)
-Save Project (For saving the current input json locally)
+>Save Project (For saving the current input json locally)
-Load Project (For loading the inputs from the file)
+>Load Project (For loading the inputs from the file)

 - viewSidebar (viewSidebar.vue, vtkview.js)
 View Sidebar has six list elements named 'front view', back view', left view', right view', top view', bottom view'.